CosmosContracts/mainnet/README.md

 It may take from 30 minutes up to a couple of hours, depending on your system specs.

 ### Add vesting and multisig amounts

-To add the core team and multisig vesting accounts we developed an utility to do so `genesis-utils`, it's enough to clone that repository and run the following commands:
+To add the core team and multisig vesting accounts we developed an utility to do so [genesis-utils](https://github.com/CosmosContracts/genesis-utils), it's enough to clone that repository and run the following commands:

 ```
     npm install